 Eligible participants will be randomised to one of the two arms via a secure, centralised web-based randomisation website designed and maintained by the Peninsula Clinical Trials Unit.
-Randomisation will be performed using a minimisation algorithm to balance groups in terms of age group, gender and initial functional ability.
+Randomisation will be performed using a minimisation algorithm to balance groups in terms of study site (Bristol, Birmingham, Exeter), age group, gender and initial functional ability.

 During the pilot phase the randomisation will be 2:1 (Intervention/Control) in order to enable testing of the intervention processes as early as possible.
-This will be re-balanced in the main trial so as to deliver 1:1 randomisation over the course of the whole study.

-To perform randomisation an authorised member of the research team will access the randomisation website using unique username and password log-in details.
-The website will require entry of patient's initials, date of birth and stratification variables (age group, gender and initial functional ability).
-The randomisation website will also generate a unique study ID number for the participant when they are randomised
+The main trial randomisation will be 1:1.To perform randomisation an authorised member of the research team will access the randomisation website using unique username and password log-in details.
+The website will require entry of patient's initials, date of birth and stratification variables (study site, age group, gender and initial functional ability).
+The randomisation website will also generate a unique study ID number for the participant when they are randomised.
+Couples presenting together at the screening where both are eligible and willing to be involved in the study will be randomised together to reduce contamination.